Videos and eyewitnesses refute federal account of Minneapolis shooting

 "Your children will ask you what side you were on"

-Many of the vigil attendees told NPR that they wanted peace, but fear that they may be running out of political, legal, and peaceful means to remove federal immigration agents from the city.
+Many of the vigil attendees told NPR that they want peace but fear that they may be running out of political, legal and peaceful means to remove federal immigration agents from the city.

 Amid mounting anger and more protests expected, Minnesota activated the National Guard to help overstretched local police maintain public safety.
 It says members will wear neon reflective vests to distinguish them from other agencies in similar uniforms.